-Buckwheat is not actually a wheat, but a seed.
-Therefore, it is a great whole grain for anyone gluten intolerant.
+Buckwheat is not actually a grain, but a wild grass that has been used as a grain for thousands of years.
+Therefore, it is a great for gluten intolerant individuals.
 Buckwheat is high in minerals, protein, fiber and antioxidants making it perfect for improving the health of kidneys and digestion.
-Other great whole grains to include in your plant-based diet include barley, millet, oatmeal, bulgur, polenta, semolina pasta, and unyeasted sourdough bread that is steamed before eating.
+Additionally, whole grains to include in your plant-based diet are barley, millet, oatmeal, bulgur, polenta, semolina pasta, and unyeasted sourdough bread that is steamed before eating.
 Toast and hard-baked flour products are hard on the kidneys

 In Oriental medicine, root vegetables are used to strengthen and nourish the kidneys.
 Carrot, daikon, burdock, parsnip, turnip and radish can be cooked in soups, stews, sautes and a variety of vegetable and bean dishes.
 Root vegetables also provide a good balance of minerals, vitamins and fiber to prompt healthy kidneys and vitality in general.